Venka619/pyspark-docker/README.md

 1. run the cluster: `docker-compose up`

-2. to interact with spark, run another docker instance like so: `docker run --rm -it --network docker_spark-network \
+3. go to: `http://localhost:8080` to see the sparkUI

-    spark:latest /bin/sh`
+4. to interact with spark, run another docker instance like so: `docker run --rm -it --network docker_spark-network spark:latest /bin/sh`

-3. then when in the shell, for example run: `/spark/bin/spark-submit --master spark://spark-master:7077 /spark/examples/src/main/python/pi.py  1000`
+5. then when in the shell, for example run: `/spark/bin/spark-submit --master spark://spark-master:7077 /spark/examples/src/main/python/pi.py  1000`